Why great CX begins with a stellar employee experience

 When we talk about experiences, most of us are probably referring to your customers interacting with your products or services.
 But there’s another important experience you might be overlooking: the employee experience.
 Your employees can be your greatest advocates.
 They know your products and services inside and out and understand your company’s culture and mission.
 But how often do you measure your employees’ experience with your product or services—and your culture and organization?
 Do you know how your employees feel about coming to work every day?
 How do you think their answers impact your customers’ experience?
 Focusing on your customer is important, but your employees are essentially your customers, too.
-Here are three reasons why you should be focused on your employees’ experience just as much as your customers’.
+Here are three reasons why EX is just as important as CX.

 Finding the right employee for the job and your company’s culture isn’t easy.
 So when you do find them, you want them to stick around.
 According to a study by Corporate Leadership Council, employees that have a great experience with a company are 87% less likely to look for another job.
 Can you really afford to lose great talent that makes such an impact on your business?
 Your employees have a lot of choices when it comes to where they work and they're smart—just like your customers.
 If your employees don’t get what they want or need from their experience working with you, they'll find it elsewhere—your customers probably will, too.